vagmcs/ScalaTIKZ/README.md

 ## Requirements

 ScalaTIKZ requires to have a TeXLive distribution installed on your system.
-Moreover, in case you want to export your plots as image formats, the GhostScript package is also required.

 For more details please read the [Requirements](docs/requirements.md).